How to Be Adaptable in Volatile Times

 How to Become More Adaptable in Volatile Times

-You look at the job title you might be applying for and you identify all the skills that might be needed to deliver the job as well as allied jobs.
+You look at the job title you might be applying for and identify all the skills needed to deliver the job and allied jobs.
 You'll find yourself saying, "Hey, I can do that too".
-That way, even if it's one narrow set that you’re hired for, you can move quickly to respond to crazy needs that become part of the problem as you expand the solution.
+That way, even if it's one narrow set that they hire you for, you can move quickly to respond to crazy needs that become part of the problem as you expand the solution.

-Don’t over specialize.
-They need to have your core skills but you need to be able to see how your part fits in to the broader piece and keep thinking of how the edges of your work can connect with the edges of 4 or 5 other people doing complimentary components.
+Don't overspecialize.
+The employers need to have your core skills, but you need to see how your part fits into the broader piece and keep thinking of how your work edges can connect with the advantages of 4 or 5 other people doing complimentary components.
 Tinker, tweak, test out and allow your kids to do so.

-Practicing a "can do attitude" can be helpful.
-By looking at any problem and thinking of alternate ways of tackling it.
-Making batteries is one thing but linking batteries to electric motors to charging stations to wheels and guidance systems, that's where the magic lies and it's in those edges that the great opportunities lie.
-TESLA ia a collection of narrow skills exploded into a whole can by an genius of adaptability.
+Practicing a "can-do attitude" can help look at any problem and think of alternate ways of tackling it.
+Making batteries is one thing, but linking batteries to electric motors to charging stations to wheels and guidance systems, that's where the magic lies, and it's in those edges that the great opportunities lie.
+TESLA is a collection of narrow skills exploded into a whole can by a genius of adaptability.